-This grain-free, refined sugar-free coffee cake is a healthier alternative to classic coffee cake, and is great for breakfast or brunch.
+This grain-free, refined sugar-free paleo coffee cake is a healthier alternative to classic coffee cake.
+PLUS it is great for breakfast or brunch.

 Fluffy, nutty, sweet, cinnamon-y coffee cake.
 Le sigh…nothing compares (<- sang like Sinead O’Connor).

 One of my recent freelance projects was a tutorial on how to make classic coffee cake.
 So buttery, sugary, and gluten-y.
 Delicious, right?

 It’s my favorite breakfast treat next to the cheese danish.
 Given my undying love for the treat, I decided to whip up this Paleo Coffee Cake for the same great taste, a little less guilt.

 As soon as the classic version left the house, I put my thing down, flipped it and reversed it and made a healthier grain-free, refined sugar-free coffee cake.
 And.oh.my.lanta. where has this been all my life?!

 What Does This Coffee Cake Taste Like?: